Circumstantial vs. Direct Evidence in Wisconsin Criminal Cases

 Evidence in Violent Crimes vs. White Collar Crimes

-The type of crime often determines the type of evidence and illustrates the comparison of circumstantial vs direct evidence in different contexts:
+The type of crime often influences the type of evidence and illustrates the comparison of circumstantial vs direct evidence in different contexts:

-• Violent crimes: Typically involve physical evidence such as DNA or video from public areas in Milwaukee or Green Bay, paired with testimony that may serve as direct proof.
+- Violent crimes: Can involve physical evidence such as DNA in sexual assault cases or video from public areas in Milwaukee or Green Bay for battery cases, paired with testimony that may serve as direct evidence.

 Defense strategies vary, whether contesting lab results in a homicide case or carefully analyzing financial records in fraud cases to highlight weaknesses in circumstantial material.